-December is the start of the summer season in the southern hemisphere, which makes Cairns and Far North Queensland an ideal place to visit in order to escape the cold winters on the northern half of the globe.
-Cairns is located in the tropics and has a warm humid climate with hot days and mild nights.
-The wet seasons begins to build up around December and occasional tropical rainfalls are expected.
+December is the start of the summer season in the southern hemisphere, which makes Perth an ideal destination to escape the cold winters on the northern half of the globe.

-For more accurate Cairns weather information visit Weatherzone.
+For more accurate Perth weather information, visit Weatherzone.

 Credit cards such as American Express, Bankcard, Diners Club, MasterCard and Visa are accepted in Australia.
 Visa and MasterCard are commonly accepted everywhere credit cards are accepted.
 American Express and Diners Club are accepted at major supermarket and department store chains and many tourist destinations.

 Merchants may impose credit card surcharges in some places.

 Australia has a Goods and Services Tax (GST) of 10 percent.
 You may be able to claim a refund of the GST paid on certain goods bought here.
 Tourist Refund Scheme facilities are typically located in the departure area of international terminals.
 For more information, see the Tourist Refund Scheme on the Australian Border Force website.

 The easiest way to get cash away from home is from an ATM (Automated Teller Machine) with an international network such as Cirrus (Mastercard) or PLUS (Visa).
 Australian ATMs use a four-digit code, so check with your bank and make sure you change yours before you leave home.